benkuly/matrix-spring-boot-sdk/README.md

   bot:
     # The domain-part of matrix-ids.
 E. g. example.org when your userIds look like @unicorn:example.org
     serverName: example.org
-    # (optional in mode CLIENT) The localpart (username) of the user associated with the application service
+    # The localpart (username) of the user associated with the application service
     # or just the username of your bot.
     username: superAppservice
+    # (optional) Display name for the bot user.
+    displayname: SUPER BOT
     # (optional) The mode you want to use to create a bot.
 Default is CLIENT.
 The other is APPSERVICE.
     mode: CLIENT
     # (optional) Configure how users managed by your bot do automatically join rooms.